-In fact, there are a large number of nondesk jobs in a variety of industries that are growing and thriving and offering workers a direct path to the middle class, according to a new analysis of labor market data from CareerBuilder.
+There are a large number of non-desk jobs in a variety of industries that are growing and thriving and offering workers a direct path to the middle class.

-"The U.S. workforce has gradually shifted to office-based work due to the rise of the professional services economy and productivity gains associated with information technology," Rosemary Haefner, chief human resources officer at CareerBuilder, said in a statement.
-"But some of the healthiest areas of job growth year after year are in middle-skill occupations that don't require workers to sit in front of computer monitors and phones for 40 hours a week."
-[The 10 Best Jobs That Don't Require a College Degree ]
+"The U.S. workforce has gradually shifted to office-based work due to the rise of the professional services economy and productivity gains associated with information technology," Rosemary Haefner, chief human resources officer at CareerBuilder.

-Here are the top-paying jobs that don't require you to work at a desk in various categories – none of which require a four-year college degree – and their median hourly salary and growth rate since 2010:
+According to Indeed.com and Payscale.com, here are some top-paying jobs that don't require you to work at a desk in various categories – none of which require a four-year college degree – and their median hourly salary.

 Construction and extraction occupations